-9.1 Thomas Schelling
+10.1 Thomas Schelling

 In 1971 Thomas Schelling published "Dynamic Models of Segregation," which proposes a simple model of racial segregation.
 The Schelling model of the world is a grid; each cell represents a house.
-The houses are occupied by two kinds of "agents," which I label red and blue, in roughly equal numbers.
+The houses are occupied by two kinds of "agents," labeled red and blue, in roughly equal numbers.
 About 10% of the houses are empty.